nqst/rails-sdk/README.md

 end
 ```

-that way the `param[:transloadit]` is automatically decoded for you, if it exists
+That way the `param[:transloadit]` is automatically decoded for you, if it exists.

 <div class="alert alert-note" markdown="1">
   **Note:** Since it's still very young, the Transloadit Rails SDK does not include batteries for it yet, but